dobriban/Topics-in-deep-learning/README.md

 * [Lecture notes](https://github.com/dobriban/Topics-in-deep-learning/blob/master/Lecture%20Notes/stat_991.pdf).

+Compared to other sources, these lecture notes are aimed with people who have a basic knowledge of probability, statistics, and machine learning.
+They start with basic concepts from deep learning, and aim to cover selected important topics up to the cutting edge of research.

 Note large file size, almost 30 MB.
 The entire latex source is included, encouraging reuse (subject to appropriate licenses).